numba/numba/docs/source/reference/envvars.rst

       pattern, i.e. a single-entry single-exit CFG subgraph where has an incref in the entry and a corresponding decref in the exit.
-    - ``fanout``: enable inter-basic-block pruning that has a fanout pattern, i.e. a single-entry multiple-exit CFG subgraph that the entry has an incref and every exit has a corresponding decref.
+    - ``fanout``: enable inter-basic-block pruning that has a fanout pattern, i.e. a single-entry multiple-exit CFG subgraph where the entry has an incref and every exit has a corresponding decref.
     - ``fanout_raise``: same as ``fanout`` but allow subgraph exit nodes to be raising an exception and not have a corresponding decref.